-September 6, 2016, is back to school day for Chicago Public Schools (CPS) students.
-There will be approximately 396,000 students traveling to and from school every day.
-Some children will ride the bus, but to qualify for bus service, students must live at least 1.5 miles from school.
-This means that, in addition to some bus riders, children will be walking, riding bikes or being dropped off at school by their parents.
+There are approximately 322,000 students that travel to and from Chicago Public Schools (CPS) every day.
+Some children ride the bus, but to qualify for bus service, students must live at least 1.5 miles from school.
+This means that, in addition to some bus riders, children are walking, riding bikes or being dropped off at school by their parents.

 Whatever means the students use to travel to school, safety must be paramount.
 To this end, CPS has established a “Safe Passage” program with safety suggestions for students to follow based on the particular way in which they travel to and from school.

 The National Highway Traffic Safety Administration (NHTSA) reports that riding the bus to school is the safest method of student transportation.
 Of course, bus transport is not completely free of risk.
 On average, eight students a year are killed just getting on and off the bus.
-Another four are killed in accidents the bus has with other vehicles.
+Another four are killed in accidents the bus has with other vehicles and over 4000 are injured in school bus related accidents.
 Bus-riding deaths may be prevented if drivers implement driver safety rules and if parents and children pay attention and follow the rules.

 The CPS system has established its own rules for bus-riding students.
 Some bus riding rules are: